British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 While some greetings are widely used nationwide, others are specific to particular regions or communities.

-For example, the words used in London’s vocabulary can be very different from those used in Manchester’s.
+For example, the words used in London’s vocabulary can differ greatly from those used in Manchester’s.

 As you travel from one location to another, open your eyes and perceptions and pay attention.